williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

 7. In Microsoft Edge, open the **Actions** section of your repository on GitHub and you will see the Action running.

-## Exercise 8: Rerun the workflow and verify data export
+## Exercise 8: Rerun the Logic App and verify data export

 **Duration**: 10 minutes

-With the latest code changes in place, run your Logic App and verify that the files are successfully exported.
+With the latest Function App code changes in place, re-run your Logic App and verify that the files are successfully exported.

 ### Task 1: Run the Logic App

-1. Open your ServerlessArchitecture resource group in the Azure portal, then select your Logic App.
+1. Open your **ServerlessArchitecture** resource group in the Azure portal, then select your Logic App.

 2. From the **Overview** blade, select **Enable**.